thomasforjan/schulgong_server/docs/GIT-Guidelines.md

 ### :warning: Issues

-- First create an issue on GitHub, after that connect the issue to a Trello card.
+- First create an issue on GitHub, after that connect the issue to Jira.

 - The issue number must be on the footer in the commit message.